 Arthur Brown interview about Crazy World & Kingdom Come

-My father was a self – taught jazz pianist, so we had discs of Art Tatum, and the Europeanised version, Charlie Kunz.
-One of my father’s friends was a consummate boogie- woogie pianist.
-He had a handlebar moustache.
-My father wrote funny limericks.my mother had a beautiful singing voice.
-My brother and I sang sailors’ hornpipes as a duo, before my brothers singing voice disappeared at puberty.
+My father was a self taught jazz pianist, so we had discs of Art Tatum, and the Europeanised version, Charlie Kunz.
+One of my father’s friends was a consummate boogie woogie pianist.
+He had a handlebar mustache.
+My father wrote funny limericks.
+My mother had a beautiful singing voice.
+My brother and I sang sailors’ hornpipes as a duo, before my brother’s singing voice disappeared at puberty.

 Soon, all things American came in.
 Sinatra, Basie, Ellington.
 There was a zest in the American lyrics.
 Their philosophers had not opted for pessimism and worship of the absurd like the Europeans.
 They believed even then that we could improve the world with positivity and technology.